microsoft/MicroHack/03-Azure/01-03-Infrastructure/01_Azure_Virtual_Desktop/Solutionguide/02-Create-a-custom-golden-image-solution.md

 ![02-CustomImageTemplate-11.png](../Images/02-CustomImageTemplate-11.png)

+>**Info:** If the template creation fails because of the West Europe region, you need to recreate the template and use North Europe as the region, but for the replication region both (West Europe and North Europe).

 14. When the customer image template is successfully created, you can start the image creation process by clicking **Start build**.